brandonsaldan/Kitsune/README.md

 2. Unzip to a directory of your choice
 3. Create a .txt containing all of the words/strings you'd like to search through
 4. Install the required modules if you haven't already
-5. `cd` to the directory you installed it to
+5. `cd` to the directory you installed Kitsune to
 6. run `python Kitsune.py`

 If done correctly, Kitsune should begin searching through the .txt you provided.
 When it's finished, you should see two new .txt files in the `Kitsune` folder.
 The one called `Available` contains a list of available usernames.